 Scheduled Check-Ins.
 For past clients, Anna establishes 30-, 90- and 180-day and annual check-ins – easy to do with most task manager apps.
 She’ll check on the impact of the work she’s already completed, so she can add this to her proof points.
 And without being pushy, she’ll see if there are opportunities to partner again or for referrals.

 Network Maintenance.
 Anna makes a list of past co-workers and other freelancers to stay in touch with, including those with complementary strengths like strategists and social media managers.
-Once a week, she reaches out to one name on her list to set up a Zoom or a coffee.
+Once a week, she reaches out to a few people to set up a Zoom or a coffee.

 More Sought After

 “Project Podium.”
-This is Anna’s name for her initiative to secure speaking events at local business organizations and chambers of commerce.
-She needs to create a list of topics for each audience and identify the appropriate contact at each organization.
-Her goal is to secure at least one local speaking event per quarter, to become a known quantity to decision-makers who might hire her.
-She blocks a little time on her calendar to advance this initiative each week.
+This is Anna’s name for a new initiative to secure speaking events at local business organizations and chambers of commerce.
+She needs to create a short list of topics for each audience and identify the appropriate contact at each organization.
+Her goal is to secure at least one speaking event per quarter, to become a known quantity to decision-makers who might hire her.
+She blocks an hour per week on her calendar to advance this initiative.

 Case Studies.
 To reinforce her expertise, Anna revises the case studies on her website.
-She first eliminates any that don’t support the work she wants to do.
+First, she eliminates any that don’t directly support the work she wants to do.
 With the few that remain, Anna “leads the thinking” for her prospects; instead of just showing samples and expecting the quality of her work to be self-evident, she frames each case study via a “problem-solution-results” structure.

 More Expensive

-Again, that’s one set of options – not the only set, nor an exhaustive set.
+That’s one set of options.
+It’s not the only set, nor an exhaustive set.
 It’s designed to give you a sense of how you might set these priorities into motion to benefit your own freelance endeavors.

 Focus on these five priorities and you’ll be way ahead of the pack.
 Your work time will be sharper, more focused and more productive, so you’ll have more time for life outside of work.
 You’ll build deeper relationships, and more work will find its way to you.
 And you’ll be doing more valuable work, and more of it.